Updated: 15th Jan 2019

 - Armour Proficiency: Medium armour is decent for most Clerics.
 Throw in a shield and you’ll have decent AC.

-- Weapon Proficiency: Simple weapons are fine for what you’re doing.
+- Weapon Proficiency: You’re not here to get fancy… you can get Military weapons in other ways.
 Your spells will out scale your weapons after a while anyway.

 - Saving Throws: Wisdom and Charisma are solid saves to have proficiency in.
 These saves cover some of the most debilitating effects in the game.